Dreamworld Corroboree: Bilby House

-The Bilby House is an exhibit where guests can get up close with the critically endangered bilby marsupial animal.
-The exhibit is specifically designed for bilbies as it is a semi-nocturnal house.
-Also an exhibit for fat-tailed dunnarts.
+The Bilby House is an exhibit where guests can get up close with greater bilbies.
+The exhibit is specifically designed for bilbies, as it is a semi-nocturnal house.
+The exhibit also houses fat-tailed dunnarts.

 Daintree Rainforest

 Daintree Rainforest is an exhibit of animals which live in tropical climates.
-Animals include cassowaries, red-legged pademelons, tree frogs, green tree pythons and a scrub python.
+Animals on display in this exhibit include cassowaries, red-legged pademelons, tree frogs, green tree pythons and a scrub python.

 Dreamworld Woolshed

-Dreamworld Woolshed is a woolshed which features wool animals such as sheep and a sheep dog.
+Dreamworld Woolshed is a woolshed featuring a flock of sheep and a sheepdog.
 The Dreamworld Woolshed is home to the Australian Sheep Shearing Show.
-The woolshed opened in 2010 replacing the former Farmyard Friends barn.
+The woolshed opened in 2010, replacing the former Farmyard Friends barn.

 Kakadu Wetlands

-Kakadu Wetlands is an exhibit of reptiles which features two crocodile pools for both Fresh and Saltwater crocodiles.
-A crocodile feeding show is held daily.
-Kakadu Wetlands is also home to a collection of turtles, magpie geese, water hens and brolgas.
+Kakadu Wetlands is a reptile exhibit incorporating a section of Oakey Creek.
+It features separate pools for freshwater and saltwater crocodiles, with daily crocodile feeding presentations.
+The wetlands are also home to turtles, magpie gooses, common moorhens and brolgas.

 Koala Country

 Dreamworld Corroboree has the first blue-eyed koala known to be born in captivity in the world.

 Koala Country is an exhibit focusing on Dreamworld's collection of 58 koalas, including the first blue-eyed koala known to be born in captivity.
 The "Cuddle a Koala" feature allows guests to have a photo professionally taken holding one of the park's koalas.
 This section also features kangaroos which guests can feed and pet.
-When opening in 1987, Koala Country was home to just 14 koalas.
+When it first opened in 1987, Koala Country was home to just 14 koalas.

 Outback Adventure

-Outback Adventure is an exhibit for Australian animals native to outback habitat.
-The area includes dingos, red kangaroos, emus, southern hairy-nosed wombats, snakes, pythons, geckos, monitors, shingle-backs and other arid lizards.
+Outback Adventure is an exhibit for Australian animals native to the outback.
+The area houses dingos, red kangaroos, emus, southern hairy-nosed wombats, snakes, pythons, geckos, Monitor lizards, shingleback lizards and other arid lizards.

 Twilight Trail

 Twilight Trail is an exhibit for nocturnal wildlife.
-The exhibit includes owls, squirrel gliders, Rufous Bettongs, carpet python and other native nocturnal wildlife.
+Animals on display in this exhibit include owls, squirrel gliders, Rufous Bettongs, carpet pythons and other native nocturnal wildlife.

 Presentations

 Australian Sheep Shearing Show

-Located in the Dreamworld Woolshed, the Australian Sheep Shearing Show is an interactive show held several times a day set against an outback station and providing visitors with a taste of life on an Australian farm.
-It showcases the abilities of farm dogs and shearing of a sheep.
+Located in the Dreamworld Woolshed, the Australian Sheep Shearing Show is an interactive show held several times a day, set against an outback station and providing visitors with a taste of life on an Australian farm.
+It showcases the abilities of farm dogs and the shearing of a sheep.
 Guests get to try some damper and billy tea at the conclusion of the show.

 Crocodile Talk

 The Crocodile Talk is an informative animal presentation of the park's saltwater crocodiles.
-The presentation are held at the Kakadu Wetlands exhibit.
+This presentation is held at the Kakadu Wetlands exhibit.